 As a middle-class left-liberal-Green, I had mixed feelings about the EU.
 I loved the noble internationalist free-trade idea, but disliked the corrupt neo-liberal bureaucratic gravy-train reality.

-In my local cafe, here in the UK’s east midlands, I heard the views of two older working-class white women about the recent unrestricted mass immigration to the UK from poor east European countries that had been allowed under the EU freedom of movement rule.
+In my local cafe, here in the UK’s east midlands, I heard the views of two older working-class white women about the EU freedom of movement rule.

 They were reluctant to say so, aware that their views might be considered ‘wrong’, but they deeply resented this change, imposed with no consultation.
 Their quiet, genuine and non-racist strength of feeling made a big impression on me.